regno-node/regno/README.md

 Run `./regno.sh start` to start.

 # What are some pie-in-the-sky features planned for Regno?
+- ✅ Modular: only install what you want.
+If you don't want a particular service, it is not even downloaded.
 - ✅ Build & run monerod image from source
 - ✅ Build & run p2pool image from source
 - 🔧 Build & run p2pool-observer image from source